mesurace/Project-Management-System/README.md

 Title: Project Management System Using Hibernate

-It is an academic project to fullfil the requirement of Assignement of Enterprise Architecture.
+It is an academic project to fullfil the requirement of Enterprise Architecture Assignement.

 Goal : The goal of the project is to gain more experience practicing with Hibernate.